Razihi language: Consonants

+Vowels

+Comparison to Arabic

 Razihi exhibits wide-scale assimilation of coronal consonants in words.
 Unlike in Arabic, this is not restricted to obstruents but includes sonorants, most significantly /n/, as can be seen in words such as ssān, "man" and ssānah, "woman", which are cognate words of Arabic insān, "person".
 Nasal consonant assimilation was a feature of some Ancient North Arabian languages (primarily Safaitic) and Old South Arabian but is not found in any Arabic dialect aside from perhaps the speech variety of Harūb, Saudi Arabia.